mehmetalici/udacity-data-structures/README.md

 If an element is found to appear more than once, it removes the element from the queue and continues until it hits a unique element.
 The unique element is, then, dequeued and returned from the function.

 In similar fashion to enqueue, the dequeue operation is also designed to be O(1) using a Counter to keep track of the repeated elements.

+### Space Complexity
+At the worst case, where we perform `get_value` every time, the corresponding value will be added to the `UniqueEltQueue`.
+Therefore, the space complexity is O(n), where n is the number of values, on each of which we use `get_value` method.

 ## Problem 2: File Recursion
 For this problem, the goal is to write code for finding all files under a directory (and all directories beneath it) that end with a suffix, such as ".c".